jeroeness/zig-chess/.github/instructions/dev.instructions.md

 ---
 # Principles for Development
 When creating a new feature: follow instructions from the user, write tests, run the tests, and update the `.github/instructions/dev.instructions.md` with important details if necessary.
+Make sure all modules are imported and declared in `src/root_chess.zig` for easy access.

 ## Coding styleguide
-Do not add explanation comments to the code.
+Do not add comments to the code.
 The code should be self-explanatory through clear naming conventions and structure.
 For debug prints without parameters, use this template: `std.debug.print("Message\n", .{});`

 ## Testing